tbuchi888/golang-slashcommand-k8s/README.md

 minikube service mattermostsv --url
 ```

-When you get slash command token , you need to change GOBOTTOKEN(yourtoken) on k8s/gobotblue.yml or edit deployment.
+When you get slash command token , you need to change GOBOTTOKEN(Your_slashcommand_token) on k8s/gobotblue.yml or edit deployment.

-Example of After that.

 ```
 kubectl edit deployment gobotblue